nguyenhuuphu1999/tasks-management-system/README.md

 ## Authors

-- After run script insert user role <b> ADMIN <b> login then you can login with with
+- After run script insert user role <b> ADMIN </b> login then you can login with with
 ```bash
     EMAIL: admin@gmail.com
     PASSWORD: 123456